dompdv/apothik/docs/stories/en_story_phase1.md

 ## The Overall Plan

 Because the subject is difficult, we couldn't just jump on our keyboards and code a fault-tolerant, massively scalable distributed database.
 We had to design a plan with a learning curve that we hope is smooth.
-Thanks to our initial readings and a first coat of paint, we designed a phased plan that looked something like this:
+Thanks to our initial readings, we designed a phased plan that looked something like this:
 - *What application?* The question is not to create a complex application, but rather to give it the right qualities in a distributed context.
 Let's choose a simple key-value cache.
-- *Phase 1:* A Distributed Cache, Without Redundancy, on 5 Fixed Machines.
+- *Phase 1:* A distributed cache, without redundancy, on 5 fixed machines.
 - *Phase 2:* Same thing, but with a dynamic cluster (adding and losing machines).
 Explore the influence of key distribution functions.
-- *Phase 3:* Adding storage redundancy (the key is copied to multiple machines) to ensure data retention despite machine loss.
-Manage a dynamic cluster and failures.
+- *Phase 3:* Adding storage redundancy (the key is copied to multiple machines) to ensure data retention despite machine loss

 And of course, this involves developing small auxiliary tools to conduct experiments: load the cache, observe the state of the machines, add or remove machines, etc.